Well, hello you creative cupcake! 🙂

 And if you don’t have a yard, don’t feel left behind!

-A couple of pot plants will do the same trick, whether they are or balcony or inside your home.
+A couple of pot plants will do the same trick, whether they are or a balcony or inside your home.

 Visit the local church